-In the first phase of the composition procedure, the service manager is invoked with a set of OWL-S profiles that specify the functional requirements for each workflow task.
-The service manager gets access to the registry where all published profiles are available and to the functional matchmaker provided by (Tang, Liebetruth et al. 2003) and that is used to match the available profiles against the functional requirements specified in the workflow.
-For each workflow task, the service manager then returns a set of functionally matching profiles along with their transactional properties.
+In the first phase of the selection procedure, the business partner manager is invoked with a set of OWL-S profiles that specify the functional requirements for each workflow vertex.
+The business partner manager gets access to the registry, where all published profiles are available and to the functional matchmaker which is used to match the available profiles against the functional requirements specified in the workflow.
+For each workflow vertex, the business partner manager returns a set of functionally matching profiles along with their transactional properties.
 The composition manager then initiates the second phase, passing these sets along with the process description, and the table of acceptable termination states to the transactional composer.
-The transactional composer starts the transaction-aware service assignment procedure using the transactional matchmaker by classifying first those sets into five groups:
+The transactional composer starts the transaction-aware business partner assignment procedure using the transactional matchmaker by classifying first those sets into five groups: